UshnishChowdhury/project-work-simulation/README.md

   - ~~Implementing an overcurrent protection block on the simulation models.~~
   - ~~Checking the gains and parameters for PSC/RFPSC (for peak-value scaled space vectors, specifically K and kappa).~~
   - ~~Implementing software functionality to prevent integrator windup in the control.~~
-  - Grid power measurement for plotting and comparison.
+  - ~~Grid power measurement for plotting and comparison.~~
-  - Generating MATLAB plots for the final report.
+  - ~~Generating MATLAB plots for the final report.~~
-  - Adding grid voltage into simulation models.
+  - Fix parallel simultion PCC voltage equation
-  - Creating single simulation model where different control methods can be called via .m-files.
+  - GFL simulation

 - Hardware:
   - ~~Setting up the initial setup (connecting the filter inductances, grid inductances and passive load resistances to converter, microcontroller and DC supply).~~